Quick Picks

 Notion is the best team workspace real-time editing, comments, page-level permissions, and database-driven workflows that replace both Google Docs and simple project management.
 Confluence is the enterprise standard for structured team documentation, especially alongside Jira.
 Confluence wins on governance and permissions; Notion wins on flexibility and user experience.

 Yes, but with significant caveats.
-Notion has offline mode but it is less reliable than local-first alternatives.
+Notion has offline mode but it's less reliable than local-first alternatives.
 Pages you have recently opened are available offline, but database-heavy workspaces and real-time collaboration features degrade without an internet connection.
 For reliable offline work, Obsidian (local files on your device, always available) and Logseq are far superior choices.

 Obsidian leads for developers: Markdown-native, Git-friendly (notes are plain .md files), massive plugin ecosystem for code snippets, math (LaTeX), and knowledge graphs.
 Logseq is a strong open-source alternative with bidirectional linking and a graph database at its core.
 Both support Vim keybindings and are extensible with community plugins written by developers for developers.